jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 y = 1.9  \cdot 10^{-7}  x^9 - 1.6 \cdot 10^{-5} x^8 + 5.6 \cdot 10^{-4} x^7 - 0.01 x^6  + 0.11 x^5 - 0.63 x^4 + 1.9  x^3 - 2.19  x^2 + 0.9 x - 0.0082
 $$

-In fact there are infinite answers using different polynomal orders $$ x^k \cdots $$
+In fact, there are infinite answers using different polynomial orders $$ x^k \cdots $$

 Comparing with the linear model $$ y = x $$, we realize that the
 $$ || coefficient || $$
 for Pieter equation is higher.
-If we have a model using high polynormal order, it will be much harder to train because we are dealing with a far bigger search space for the parameters.
-In additional, some of the search space will have very steep gradient.
+If we have a model using high polynomial order, it will be much harder to train because we are dealing with a far bigger search space for the parameters.
+In additional, some of the search space will have a very steep gradient.

 Let us create a polynomal model with order 5 to fit our sample data, and see how the training model make predictions.